Capacity: 4,100 (Seats 900)

 Opposite the Main Stand, is the open Ashby Street Terrace, which in fact is just a flat standing area, running down the side of the pitch.
 There are a row of small floodlight pylons that are situated just beyond it, with a grassy bank behind these.
 Apparently at one time fans used to stand on this grassy bank, but alas no more.
 At one end is a small covered terrace that sits directly behind the goal, which is called the Pilling Lane End.
 Unusually it has quite a high roof for such a small area, and it oddly does not have any open terrace to either side, but has instead grassed areas.
 At the other end is a more substantial sized terrace, the Duke Street Terrace.
 This end had a new roof put on in early 2016.
 As well as giving some much needed cover, it has also helped boost the atmosphere within the ground.
 However it does have a number of supporting pillars running across the front of it.
 Also of interest is the stadium entrance which has some wrought iron work gates.

-The Club are looking to see if they can put in a stand along the Ashby Street Terrace side of Victory Park.
-If this were to materialise then this would very much improve the overall look of the ground.
+The Club are looking to see if they can put in a small stand on the Ashby Street Terrace side of Victory Park.

 For most games at Victory Park, fans are not segregated.
 If segregation needs to be put in force then then the Pilling Lane End, is allocated to away fans.
 This consists of a small covered terrace that runs for around a quarter of the width of the pitch and is situated directly behind the goal.
 It does have some supporting pillars along the front that could impede your view.
 There is also a small flat standing area running behind the pitch perimeter wall.